 Science Fair Judging

 During the 2019-2020 school year, we set a science fair judging record.
 Forty of our judges provided nearly 1,950 individual judging events to 36 Lee County elementary, middle and high schools, including private schools, charter schools and home-schooled students.
-Unfortunately, during the 2020-2021 school year all in-school science fair judging was suspended.
-However, a team led by Dave Sampson, our science fair coordinator, worked closely with the Lee County science teaching coordinator to create a process for virtual judging, where the student communicated remotely, directly with the judge.
-Twelve schools elected to participate.
-In-person and virtual judging has resumed during the 2021-2022 school year.
-Twenty-four schools have been completed and one additional is scheduled.
+Unfortunately, due to the Covid pandemic, during the 2020-2021 school year all in-school science fair judging was suspended.
+Virtual judging resumed during 2021-2022 and 25 schools participated.
+We were looking forward to returning to normal during 2022-2023, but unfortunately, Hurricane Ian intervened and resulted in many schools cancelling their science fairs.
+We are currently resuming in-school judging with a smaller number of schools.

 Regional Science Fair